 Whether or not you have a garden, there is a range of specific composting containers you can choose from.
 A simple bucket system under a kitchen sink can be effective.
 Or you can develop a more elaborate system and set up a vermicomposting or worm composting system.
 A homemade worm bin where composting happens with the help of special worms who eat through remains to help it process.

 Finally, you can consider fermentation before composting.
 Using a bokashi system will speed up the process of compost creation.

-Choose the right method for composting where you live, and you will soon begin to see the benefits.
-If you do not already have a composting system set up, implement one right away!
-It really is one of the best things you can do to move closer to a truly sustainable, ethical and eco-friendly way of life.
+Choose the right method for food waste composting food scraps where you live, and you will soon begin to see the benefits of composting.
+If you do not already have your own compost system set up, you'll find many reasons to create one.

 |Hall KD, Guo J, Dore M, Chow CC (2009) The Progressive Increase of Food Waste in America and Its Environmental Impact.
 PLoS ONE 4(11): e7940. https://doi.org/10.1371/journal.pone.0007940|

 |Rockerfella Foundation, 2016: A ROADMAP TO REDUCE U.S. FOOD WASTE BY 20 PERCENT|

 |State of Food and Agriculture.
 FAO (UN), 2019|